korydraughn/irods_client_http_api/API.md

     -H 'Authorization: Bearer <token>' \
     --data-urlencode 'op=trim' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
-    --data-urlencode 'resource=<string>' \ # Name of the resource to trim from.
     --data-urlencode 'replica-number=<integer>' \ # The replica number identifying the replica to trim.
-    --data-urlencode 'unregister=<integer>' \ # 0 or 1.
+    --data-urlencode 'catalog-only=<integer>' \ # 0 or 1.
+If set to 1, removes only the catalog entry.
 Optional.
-Instructs the server to only remove the catalog entry.
     --data-urlencode 'admin=<integer>' # 0 or 1.
 Defaults to 0.
 Execute as a rodsadmin.
 ```

-`resource` and `replica-number` are mutually exclusive parameters.
-At least one of them MUST be included in the request.

 #### Response